-It’s a sad day, when I heard of the passing of the real king of the blues, B.B.
+It was a sad day when I heard of the passing of the real king of the blues, B.B.
 King.
-It was quite a shock hearing of B.B.’s passing in a facebook posting from guitar icon Eric Clapton, on the morning of May 15, 2015.
+It was quite a shock hearing of B.B.’s passing in a Facebook posting from guitar icon Eric Clapton, on the morning of May 15, 2015.
 B.B. passed away in his sleep the night before, May 14, in Las Vegas.

 Juno and Maple Blues Award-winning blues guitarist, Jack de Keyzer, opened for B.B.
-King and Buddy Guy at the Molson Amphitheatre in Toronto, in August 2000.
-Jack had this to say about B.B.: “I have never been more influenced by a musician than BB King and as a person he was a gentle, kind, humble soul.
+King and Buddy Guy at the Molson Amphitheatre in Toronto, August 2000.
+Jack had this to say about B.B.: “I have never been more influenced by a musician than B.B.
+King, and as a person he was a gentle, kind, humble soul.
 There will never be another one like him.”